Gills Landing, Wisconsin

 Gills Landing is an unincorporated community in the town of Weyauwega, Waupaca County, Wisconsin, United States.
 The community includes a campground as well as Gill's on the River, a bar and grill.
 It is situated on the Wolf River at its confluence with the Waupaca River at the eastern terminus of County Road F. Most of the community is part of Decker Memorial County Park.
 Some community roads are flooded during the spring, as the Wolf River can rise by as much as 14 feet at times.

 Education

-Students living in Gill's Landing attend the Weyauwega-Fremont School District.
+Students living in Gills Landing attend the Weyauwega-Fremont School District.